Lookup the KV cache#

 controller_url: "localhost:9001"

-Third, we need to start the vllm/lmcache instance:
+Second, we need to start the vllm/lmcache instance at port 8000:

-Then, we can send a request to vllm:
+Then we can send a request to vllm to see if it works properly:

 curl -X POST http://localhost:8000/v1/completions \